dannydyl/FPGA-UARTKeyDisplay/README.md

 ## Overview

 This project implements a UART-based 7-segment display controller using the Basys3 FPGA development board.
 The project was designed and implemented using Vivado Xilinx tools and Putty for UART communication.
-The system operates at a baud rate of 9600 and displays received data on a 7-segment display.
+The system operates at a baud rate of 9600 and displays received ASCII codes from the keyboard on a 7-segment display in hexadecimal format.

 ## Features